bchaffin/bchaffin.github.io/skylake/skylake.markdown

 a good vector benchmark to see whether you are hitting thermal or power consraints when running vector code.
 - [Intel memory latency checker](https://software.intel.com/en-us/articles/intelr-memory-latency-checker) --
-measures memory bandiwdth, idle latency, and loaded latency.
+measures memory bandwidth, idle latency, and loaded latency.
 Good for verifying that your memory's XMP profile is actually doing something.

 ## Overclocking the i9-9980XE